WITS2025/DOMinators/README.md

 - Chana Leah Nissel

 ## 🛠️ **Development Stack**
 This project uses React with Vite for a fast and modern frontend development experience, and Node.js for backend logic.
-It leverages AWS Lambda (via AWS SAM) and Amazon DynamoDB to support a fully serverless architecture.
+It leverages AWS Lambda (via AWS SAM), Amazon DynamoDB and API Gateway to support a fully serverless architecture.

 ## 📥 **Installation**